 Modern, professional, university-trained historians first emerged in the late nineteenth century in the context of the Gilded Age.
 Connected to the rise of a new and powerful phase of industrialism and the rise of other social sciences, “History” became a professional, academic discipline.
 For the first time, professional historians emerged and strived for objective, accurate, and evidence-based accounts, accounts that would be free of mythology.
 Of course, postmodernism has helped us recognize that no one is free of bias, but there remains a huge difference in striving to be free of bias and purposely being biased.

-As a professional, modern historian, I define History (the study of) as not what happened in the past but a story about what happened based on available evidence, resources, and interests.
+As a professional, modern historian, I define History (the study of) as not what happened in the past but a story about what happened based on available evidence, resources, interests, and prevailing mores/prejudices, for example.
 Additionally, I define history (the past) as everything that has ever happened, didn’t happen, everything that has been thought, etc., from less than a millisecond ago.
 To me, there is no such thing as “the present” – everything is the past or the future.
 I recognize the reciprocal relationship between biology, physics, and geology, for instance, and what happens or does not happen.
 The relationship between all of the pasts (earlier today or earlier this millennial) and the future is also an important reciprocal relationship.
 Finally, I do not see myself as a “history buff.”
 “History buffs” tend to be more concerned with dates, facts, and events.
 I care about cultural expressions, thoughts, feelings, significance, and change or lack of change over time and place.

 Since the rise of professional history, with some exceptions (notably Cold War-era consensus scholarship), there has been an increasingly large gap between academic history and history as generally thought of by everyone else (“everyone else” includes lay historians).